DLTK's Crafts for Kids

 Have you ever wondered what it would be like to put together a country?
 Well, here's your chance to try.

 In April, 1999 the third territory (Nunavut) was formed (and here I thought we were done!)

 - Print out the template.

-- Colour pieces if you want.
+- Color pieces if you want.

-- OPTIONAL: Glue uncut template to cardboard if you want your puzzle
+- Optional: Glue uncut template to cardboard if you want your puzzle

 to be sturdy and reusable (cereal boxes are a good source of cardboard).

 - Cut out the template pieces.
 Some of the provinces are together on